zama-ai/concrete/docs/guides/deploy.md

 The only noticeable difference between the deployment of modules and the deployment of circuits is that the methods `Client::encrypt`, `Client::decrypt` and `Server::run` must contain an extra `function_name` argument specifying the name of the targeted function.

-The encryption of an argument for the `inc` function of the module would be:
+For example, to encrypt an argument for the `inc` function of the module:

 <!--pytest-codeblocks:skip-->
 ```python